 Can I Really Have A G-Spot Orgasm?

 So, we encourage you to take the pressure off.
 Really.
-If you are trying too hard to concentrate on this one thing, you won’t be as likely to notice what it is that actually feels good, and that is the entire point—to discover more about your body or your partner’s body.
+If you’re trying too hard to concentrate on this one thing, you won’t notice what it is that actually feels good, and that is the entire point—to discover more about your body or your partner’s body.

 How to Please Your G

 Begin by applying pressure and gentle stroking motions (similar to a come-hither gesture) to the front vaginal wall.
-If you are new to exploring this internal zone, it may feel a bit odd or uncomfortable at first.
+If you’re new to exploring this internal zone, it may feel a bit odd or uncomfortable at first.
 You might feel like you need to pee.
 Most people with vaginas report that a G-spot orgasm is a slow build, so take your time until you find a spot that produces enjoyable sensations.
 Try pressing a hand on your belly, close to the pubic mound while another hand stimulates your G-spot and clitoral glans.

 33% prefer alternating speeds

 30% prefer a build-up from a slow to a fast speed

 19% prefer a medium speed

 12% prefer a fast speed

 6% prefer a slow speed

 As for the amount of pressure applied to the G-spot:

 39% prefer a mixture depending on how aroused they are

 37% prefer a firm pressure

 21% prefer a medium pressure

 3% prefer a light pressure

 A G-spot orgasm not only takes more time to achieve, but it also lasts longer and feels different than a clitoral orgasm.
 Some people report being unable to identify exactly when a G-spot orgasm begins and ends because the point of pleasure is not as localized as it is with a clitoral orgasm, rather, it is felt deeply in your core and throughout the entire body.
 Sounds pretty great, huh?
-We think so too, which is why we designed Onda and Osé to help people with vaginas get to know their bodies and all the pleasure they are capable of.
+We think so too, which is why we designed Onda and Osé 2 to help people with vaginas get to know their bodies and all the pleasure they are capable of.

 Learning about your anatomy and preferences can help you communicate your likes and dislikes to your partner(s).
 It is important to note that not every person will find G-spot stimulation pleasurable, or be able to climax from that stimulation alone.
 If that’s your story, move on, because there are still many other types of orgasms to explore.
 Orgasms have more benefits than just feeling great.
 They help improve your sleep, skin, and mood, among other things.